Colors of noise: Lag(m) autocorrelation method (overlapped)

-where $m$ is the "lag" or shift between the time series and the delayed version of itself.
-A major difference is that $z_t$ are now the averaged values of the original time series computed with a moving window average and averaging factor also equal to $m$.
-The value of $\delta$ is computed the same way as in the previous method and $\delta < .25$ is again the criteria for a stationary process.
-The other major difference between this and the previous method is that the differencing used to make the time series stationary ($\delta < .25$) is done between values that are spaced a distance $m$ apart:
+where m is the lag or shift between the time series and the delayed version of itself.
+A major difference is that z_{t} are now the averaged values of the original time series computed with a moving window average and averaging factor also equal to m.
+The value of δ is computed the same way as in the previous method and δ < 0.25 is again the criteria for a stationary process.
+The other major difference between this and the previous method is that the differencing used to make the time series stationary (δ < 0.25) is done between values that are spaced a distance m apart: